yinimini/Data-analytics-projects/README.md

 # Data-analytics-projects
-Just a girl who tries to find answers in data, I use Python to collect, process, and visualize the data.
+Just a girl who tries to find answers in data, I use Python and Power BI to collect, process, and visualize the data.
 Here is a repository and visualizations of all my data analysis projects.

 # Menstrual cycle analysis
 Tool: Python